 Rain Barrels for Water Storage and Gardens

-For cheap DIY water barrels for rain harvesting, you can buy cheap food grade 55 gallon drums or modify, used wine barrels.
-If there’s a winery in your area you can likely get a real wooden wine barrel for a discounted price.
+For cheap DIY water barrels for rain harvesting, you can buy inexpensive food grade 55 gallon drums or modify, used wine barrels.
+If there's a winery in your area you can likely get a real wooden wine barrel for a discounted price.
 We got some from a local winery for $50 each, then retrofitted them with a spigot.

 Of course you can buy rain barrels and new 55 gallon drum barrels locally, such as at Home Depot and Lowe's Home Improvement stores.
 Currently, our Sam's Club is selling them for the lowest prices we've seen for new ones.
 But, if you don't have access to any of these, you can also get rain barrels on Amazon, in just about any style to suit you.